Space-time reduced basis methods for parametrized unsteady Stokes equations: Space--time reduced basis methods for parametrized unsteady incompressible Stokes equations

-The main idea of the supremizers enrichment approach is to augment the reduced basis for the velocity with additional elements (called \emph{supremizers}) that are computed to ensure \emph{inf--sup} stability also in the reduced framework.
-In particular, in order for the velocity reduced basis to be parameter--independent, in this work we perform an approximate supremizers enrichment \cite{ballarin2015supremizer}.
+before tackling space--time model order reduction, let us focus on the stability of the space--reduced formulation.
+To this aim, we consider the supremizers enrichment approach, whose central principle is to augment the reduced basis for the velocity with additional elements (called \emph{supremizers}) that are computed to ensure \emph{inf--sup} stability also in the reduced framework.
+We remark that, since the ``coupling'' matrices $\bm{B}$ (for pressure) and $\bm{C}$ (for Lagrange multipliers) are not parameter--dependent in the current setting, exact supremizers can be found.
+In the general case where parametric dependency involves the ``coupling'' matrices (as for instance upon a parametrized geometric transformation of the domain \cite{pegolotti2021model}), approximate supremizers should be computed, in order for the velocity reduced basis to be parameter--independent \cite{ballarin2015supremizer}.
 To guarantee well--posedness, the two following \emph{inf--sup} inequalities (reduced counterpart of Eq.\eqref{eq: discrete_inf--sup FOM 2b}) have to be satisfied:

-Here $||\cdot||_2$ denotes the Euclidean norm, which is identical to the ones induced by the matrices in Eq.\eqref{eq: FOM spatial norms} because of the orthonormality properties of the reduced bases (see subsection \ref{subs: basis generation with POD}).\\ As the problem at hand features a twofold saddle point structure, two distinct sets of supremizers have to be computed.
+Here $||\cdot||_2$ denotes the Euclidean norm, which is identical to the ones induced by the matrices in Eq.\eqref{eq: FOM spatial norms} because of the orthonormality properties of the reduced bases (see Subsection \ref{subs: basis generation with POD}).\\ Since the problem at hand features a twofold saddle point structure, two distinct sets of supremizers are computed.
 The first one --- denoted as $\mathcal{S}_h^p := \left\{\bm{s}_j^{u,p}\right\}_{j=1}^{n_p^s}$ --- is assembled by selecting, for each pressure mode $\bm{\phi}_j^p$, the velocity $\bm{s}_j^{u,p}$ that allows to attain the supremum in the pressure \emph{inf--sup} inequality of Eq.\eqref{eq: discrete_inf--sup FOM 2b}.
-Its elements are computed from the solutions to the following set of linear systems:
+Its elements are computed from the solutions to the following set of linear systems, featuring a (onefold) saddle point structure: